Lease End

 6. Return the Car (Last Resort Only)

 If your financial situation is dire, voluntarily surrendering the car is an option—but it's one with serious consequences.
+You could consider deferring a payment as a softer option if the financial hardship is temporary.

 Why it’s risky: